 Our tradition is to put up and decorate the Christmas tree the day before Christmas (in our case, the 24th of December when the "Christkind" is coming).

 Since I've been a mom, the decorating has moved to the evening, when our little girl is asleep, to surprise her the following morning with a fully decorated Christmas tree.

 She knows that mom and dad are dressing up the tree, but that doesn't diminish the amazement and joy.
 And that sparkle in my daughter's eyes when she sees the tree makes Christmas a thousand times more beautiful for me than it already is.

 We have a real Christmas tree every year.
 Although not one in a pot, so not a living one, but a Christmas tree cut at the right full moon.
-For an "alive Christmas tree" every year, we do not have space in our garden! 😀
+We do not have space in our garden for an "alive Christmas tree" every year! 😀

 I am not a fan of an artificial tree because I love the smell of a real Christmas tree so much.
 I find the whole house smells like a small fir forest as soon as the tree is put up, and then always fires my imagination!